H-jamesR2/Resume-Source-Control/README.md

 ```
 -> will install latest version of python: 3.11

--> this will change the locally used python version to 3.11
+-> will change the locally used python version to 3.11

--> will install LIBRARIES: Flask, python-dotenv, spacy
+-> will install LIBRARIES: **Flask, python-dotenv, spacy**

 ---
 First you need to clone repository then at the root directory "CS499_Capstone_Repository" run: